leonp/leonp.github.io/_drafts/2016-12-10-getting-started-with-contentful-and-jekyll.md

 ## Setting up Contentful and Jekyll

 I decided to create a simple collection of books for my experiment.
-The content type `book` consisted of just four text fields:
+The content type `book` consisted of four fields:

 - Book title
 - Author surname
 - Summary (a longer text field)
 - Picture (any image)

-This took a couple of minutes.
+Setting up an account and a content type took a couple of minutes.
 I found the Contentful UI simple and intuitive:

 {% include figure.html url='contentful1.jpg' alt="Screenshot of the Contenful editor" caption="Adding content types and content is easy.
 The rich text box will be welcome for non-technical editors, and it generates Markdown, which is great for Jekyll." %}

-Happily enough, Contentful provide Jekyll and Middleman plugins for grabbing content and putting it into your project.
-I installed the Jekyll plugin with no problems and was soon pulling content into my local project by running `bundle exec jekyll contentful`.
+Happily enough, Contentful provides Jekyll and Middleman plugins for grabbing content and putting it into your project.
+I installed the Jekyll plugin with no problems &#8211; you'll just need a 'space' code and an API access token, which you'll add to your `_config.yml` file.
+Pull content into your project by running `bundle exec jekyll contentful`.

 ## Displaying pulled in content on the website

 Contentful places <abbr title="Yaml Ain't Markup Language">YAML</abbr> files in your Jekyll project's data folder.
-As you'd expect, the files consist of jason name and value pairs:
+As you'd expect, the files consist of json name and value pairs:

 {% include gist.html code="f163a966aba840af33e877440e97aca2" gh-user="leonp" %}

+Now, the normal way you'd access data in Jekyll is with `site.data.[name of folder containing data]`, so in the case of a books data folder it'd be `site.data.books`.
+You'd then loop through whatever that returned.

+With Contentful data two things complicate your data's name:

+- Contentful tucks data away into nested folders.
+So My books data lives in `_data → contentful → spaces → books.yaml`.
+- As you can see from the YAML file, Contentful allows for some complex data structures in the `books.yaml` file by placing `books:` at the top of the file, which implies you could have different data types within `books`.

+All this means `site.data.books` doesn't work.
+Jekyll deals with this by altering the namespace to match the folder and data structure, which results in the somewhat verbose `site.data.contentful.spaces.books.book` So, to loop through the collection you could use:

+{% include gist.html code="8cc7bc573c2f6740c4d242fad8414beb" gh-user="leonp" %}

+Note that Contentful returns Markdown, so using the `markdownify` filter will convert images to HTML fo you.